Perceptual Factors In Police Shootings of Unarmed Suspects

 3. Lighting affects perception of outline shape and detail differently.
 As light level decreases, visibility decreases much more rapidly for fine detail than for general shape.
 It can still be possible to clearly discern an outline but difficult to see the specific pieces or components.
 For an officer who views the object in the suspect's hand, there might well be enough contrast to see the rectangular shape of a gun/wallet, but there may not be enough contrast to see the fine detail that discriminates a gun from a wallet.

 4. Perception of general shape is faster.
-People mentally process the general shape of an object faster than the fine details.
-Everyone has had the experience of "recognizing" a familiar person and then starting to wave or say hello, but then realizing that it was actually a stranger with the same general build, hair, etc. This occurs because the visual system transmits information about larger image areas faster from the eye to the brain.
-Roughly speaking, viewers make initial recognition after seeing the general outline and before the details can catch up.
+People mentally process the general shape of an object ("low spatial frequencies") faster than the fine details ("high spatial frequencies").
+Everyone has had the experience of "recognizing" a familiar person and then starting to wave or say hello, but then realizing that it was actually a stranger with the same general build, hair, etc. This occurs because the visual system transmits low spatial frequency image information faster from the eye to the brain.
+It is hardly surprising then that recent research shows that viewers under threat rely more on the low spatial frequency information.
+Roughly speaking, viewers under threat make initial recognition after seeing the general outline and before the details can catch up.

 An officer who must make a potentially life-and-death decision reacts quickly.
 He is likely to make a decision based on the visual information that is first perceived, which will always be the general outline and shape.
 If the light is in front of the suspect then the officer will still see the general shape first may be forced to make a rapid decision before the objects details become visible.
 If the light is behind the suspect, of course, then the general shape is the only information available to decide whether it is a gun or is a wallet.